Justin Brownlee: Pelita Jaya (2024)

 Pelita Jaya of the Indonesian Basketball League announced on March 20, 2024, that they have signed in Brownlee.
 He helped his team win the 2024 IBL season.

 Barangay Ginebra San Miguel (2024–2025)

 Brownlee returned with the Barangay Ginebra in time for the 2024 Governors' Cup.
-On August 27, 2024, he scored his new career high of 51 points in a 108–102 victory against the San Miguel Beermen.
+On August 27, 2024, he scored his new career high of 51 points in a 108–102 victory against San Miguel.

-Meralco Bolts (2025–present)
+Meralco Bolts (2025–2026)

 On September 11, 2025, Brownlee joined the Meralco Bolts in the East Asia Super League.
-He is designated as a naturalized player.
+He was designated as a naturalized player.

+Barangay Ginebra San Miguel (2026–present)

+Brownlee returned with the Barangay Ginebra for his eighth season with the franchise and in the PBA.

+On June 10, 2026, Brownlee captured his fourth Best Import award during the 2026 Commissioner's Cup.
+Two days later, on June 12, he recorded a career-high 54 points, leading Barangay Ginebra to a victory over TNT in Game 5 of the finals and giving his team a 3–2 lead in the series.
+On June 17, 2026, Brownlee secured his seventh championship in his tenth Finals appearance after Barangay Ginebra defeated TNT in Game 7 of the championship series.
+Following the title-clinching victory, he raised his career scoring total to 7,939 points, the fourth-highest among imports in PBA history, and increased his career games played to 281, the second-most by an import, trailing only Norman Black, who appeared in 282 games.